Probate Q&A Series

 First, conduct a thorough search.
 Review the decedent’s files, check home offices, and visit safe deposit boxes.
 Reach out to the attorney who drafted the will and to family members.
 If you still cannot find the original, prepare to present a copy of the will and secure affidavits from witnesses.

-Next, file a petition for probate of a lost will with the clerk of court.
+Next, file a proceeding to probate a lost will with the clerk of court.
 Under N.C.G.S.
-Section 31-13, include a sworn statement by someone who saw the decedent sign the will and verify that the decedent retained the original.
-Attach a certified copy of the will and any other evidence of due execution and loss.
+Section 31-13, the contents of the will must be clearly and distinctly proved by at least two credible witnesses.
+Attach a copy of the will, if available, and any other evidence of due execution and loss.

-The clerk will review your petition and may schedule a hearing.
-At the hearing, witnesses testify about how the will was executed and lost.
-If the clerk finds your proof sufficient, they will admit the copy to probate.
+The clerk will review your filing and may require testimony or other proof.
+If the clerk finds your proof sufficient, they will admit the will to probate.
 This process enforces the decedent’s final wishes despite the missing original document.

 Key Steps to Take